theflakes/Linux_Forensic_Harvester/README.md

 ## About the logs
 Information gathered on:
+- Cron jobs
+- Drive mounts
-- File
+- Groups
 - Interesting File Content
+-- Encoded strings
+-- File
+-- File paths
+-- IPs (v4 and v6)
+-- Shell code
+-- UNCs
+-- URLs
+-- Web shells
 - Link files
+- Loaded Kernel Modules
+- Network connections (via procfs)
 - Processes (via procfs)
 - Process file (file of the process on disk)
 - Users
-- Groups
-- Loaded Kernel Modules
-- Drive mounts
-- Network connections (via procfs)
-- Cron jobs

 Some file contents are examined looking for other interesting strings.
 For example, if another file is referenced within a file, that file's metadata will also be retreived.
 Other strings of interest found in file contents are reported: IPs, file paths, URLs, shellcode, Base64 and misc encodings, and UNC paths.